-Information as to shares beneficially owned by each director, or over which each exercised control or direction, as of May 23, 2014, has been provided by the directors individually.
+Information as to shares beneficially owned by each director, or over which each exercised control or directly, directly or indirectly, as of May 25, 2015, has been provided by the directors individually.

-Additional information concerning the Common Shares and Deferred Share Units held by directors is included in the Company's Management Proxy Circular dated June 5, 2014, under the section entitled "Election of Directors".
+Additional information concerning the Common Shares and Deferred Share Units held by directors is included in the Company's Management Proxy Circular dated June 4, 2015, under the section entitled "Election of Directors".
 This information is incorporated herein by reference.

-8.2 EXECUTIVE OFFICERS
+7.2 EXECUTIVE OFFICERS

-The following table sets forth the name, Province/State and Country of residence and position with the Company of each person who is an executive officer of the Company:
+The following table sets forth the name, Province/State and Country of residence and position with the Company of each person who is an executive officer of the Company as of May 25, 2015:

-Name and Province/State and Country of Residence Position Emanuele (Lino) Saputo, C.M., O.Q., D r h.c.
-Québec, Canada Chairman of the Board Lino A. Saputo, Jr. Québec, Canada Chief Executive Officer and Vice Chairman of the Board Kai Bockmann President and Chief Operating Officer Illinois, US Dairy Division (International) Terry Brockman President and Chief Operating Officer Wisconsin, US Cheese Division (USA) Louis-Philippe Carrière, FCPA, FCA Executive Vice President Québec, Canada Finance and Administration, and Secretary Paul Corney President and Chief Operating Officer Texas, US Dairy Foods Division (USA) Dino Dello Sbarba, FCPA, FCMA Québec, Canada President and Chief Operating Officer Lionel Ettedgui President and Chief Operating Officer Québec, Canada Bakery Division David Lord President and Chief Operating Officer Victoria, Australia Dairy Division (Australia) Lorenzo Spinelli President and Chief Operating Officer Québec, Canada Dairy Division (Canada) Gaétane Wagner Executive Vice President Québec, Canada Human Resources
+Name and Province/State and Country of Residence Position Emanuele (Lino) Saputo, C.M., O.Q., D ^r h.c.
+Québec, Canada Chairman of the Board Lino A. Saputo, Jr. Québec, Canada Chief Executive Officer and Vice Chairman of the Board Kai Bockmann Illinois, US President and Chief Operating Officer Dairy Division (International) Terry Brockman Wisconsin, US President and Chief Operating Officer Cheese Division (USA) Louis-Philippe Carrière, FCPA, FCA Québec, Canada Chief Financial Officer and Secretary Carl Colizza Québec, Canada President and Chief Operating Officer Dairy Division (Canada) Paul Corney Texas, US President and Chief Operating Officer Dairy Foods Division (USA) Dino Dello Sbarba, FCPA, FCMA Québec, Canada President and Chief Operating Officer Gaétane Wagner Québec, Canada Chief Human Resources Officer

-During the last five years, all of the above-listed executive officers have held the principal occupation indicated opposite their names or other executive capacities with the Company, except for: Mr. Kai Bockmann who, until December 2011, was Managing Director for Asia Division of McCain Foods Limited, a food company; and Mr. David Lord who, until June 2010, was Managing Director and Chief Executive Officer of Parmalat Australia Limited, a dairy food and beverage company.
+During the last five years, all of the above-listed executive officers have held the principal occupation indicated opposite their names or other executive capacities with the Company, except for Mr. Kai Bockmann who, until December 2011, was Managing Director for Asia Division of McCain Foods Limited, a food company.

-As of May 23, 2014, the directors and executive officers of Saputo, as a group, beneficially owned or exercised control or direction over, directly or indirectly, an aggregate of 67,864,878 Common Shares, representing approximately 35% of the outstanding Common Shares of the Company.
+As of May 25, 2015, the directors and executive officers of Saputo, as a group, beneficially owned or exercised control or direction over, directly or indirectly, an aggregate of 135,749,533 Common Shares, representing approximately 35% of the outstanding Common Shares of the Company.

-ITEM 9 - LEGAL PROCEEDINGS
+ITEM 8 - LEGAL PROCEEDINGS